privacybydesign/pbdf-website/pages/en/irma-start.md

    which gives you access to your account.

-The latter, second option can always be used, especially when your phone is stolen --- and the first option is not available.
+The latter, second option can always be used, especially when your phone is stolen (in which case the first option is not available).
 When you read your email on another device, you can login from there into MyIRMA and disable your account.